dansmyers/Example-AI-Assignment/README.md

 Use academic search engines and databases to find four relevant scholarly sources on your topic, following the research plan developed in Phase 1.

-Tip: you can use Copilot as a starting point (recall that Copilot is connected to the Internet, so it can perform real searches).
+Start by using [Perplexity](https://www.perplexity.ai/), an AI-supported search engine.
 Here’s an example prompt:

 *Please research academic articles giving an overview of scholarship on [insert topic] and recommend three to five accessible papers that I can use to begin researching it in more detail.*

-Remember that Copilot may return a mixture of references to real papers and made-up results.
-Carefully evaluate its output.
-Even if it returns a made-up paper, it may give you ideas for directions that you can explore through a more reliable academic search engine.
+The output will give you a summary of the topic with links to background articles.
+Read the summary, follow those links, and take a look at the articles.
+Perform some follow-up queries as you look for more relevant threads.
+Your initial goal is to build a general understanding of the background of your topic area and identify some major themes.

+Once you've explored the topic a bit with Perplexity, switch to Scopus AI, a stronger engine that actually searches academic databases for peer-reviewed work.

+- To access it, [go here](https://libguides.rollins.edu/az/databases?a=s) and scroll down to the Scopus link.
+- Once you're on the Scopus page, click on "Scopus AI" in the menu bar near the top.

+Again, iterate with Scopus AI as you look for relevant articles.
+It will provide summaries for you, but you still want to look at the actual underlying papers: the summaries may not be 100% accurate, or they may not have complete details relevant to your question.

 In your logbook, summarize the search process.
 Explain why you chose the papers that you did.
 Reflect on the quality of the results you obtained.
 At the end of this process, you should have 4-5 promising sources relevant to your topic.

 ### Summarize your sources

 Carefully read your articles.
 This will take some time.
-For each one—by yourself, without an AI tool—write a list of the key points it makes related to your topic.
+For each one — by yourself, without an AI tool — write a list of the key points it makes related to your topic.
 What arguments does it make or what factual evidence does it supply?
 How does its content relate to your topic?

 Tip: Because you have already done the work of refining your topic and creating a research plan, you should have a general sense of what kinds of information are useful for your paper.